-Be prepared to have a conversation with the team about your work and the work environment.

-They will look for safe behaviors that you exhibit and talk with you about at-risk behaviors.

-Remember: their goal is to keep you injury-free

-Before leaving, they will ask if you have any safety concerns.
-That's It!
-Safety observations will be conducted throughout the year.
-Please remind your colleagues to be injury-free so that you're free to do the things you like outside of work.

-Safety Hot-Line (MVMC) ext.
+- Be prepared to have a conversation with the team about your work and the work environment. - They will look for safe behaviors that you exhibit and talk with you about at-risk behaviors. - Remember: their goal is to keep you injury-free - Before leaving, they will ask if you have any safety concerns.
+That's It! - Safety observations will be conducted throughout the year.
+Please remind your colleagues to be injury-free so that you're free to do the things you like outside of work. - Safety Hot-Line RMC ext.
+3626 - Safety Hot-Line- MVMC ext.
 6600